 Please see Appendix I for details on administrative forms related to your program.

-It is the responsibility of the student’s advisor (or interim advisor) to ensure that the progress report is signed by the student and all members of the advisory committee prior to submission to the Graduate Program Assistant at the end of each registered semester.
+It is the responsibility of the student's advisor (or interim advisor) to ensure that the progress report is signed electronically by the student and all members of the advisory committee at the end of each registered semester.
 The Graduate Coordinator will then review the progress report prior to signing.
-The student will have an option to receive a copy of the signed progress report.
+The student will have access to the signed progress report through the Gryph Forms Portal.

 Leave of Absence

 Graduate students must maintain continuous registration or receive permission for a leave of absence.
 The leave of absence must be for a specified period of time, not to exceed one year, and must be approved by the department and by the Office of Graduate Studies.
-Students must submit an Application for Leave of Absence and Withdrawal form, which is available from the Graduate Program Assistant or on Graduate Studies website.
+Students must submit an Application for Leave of Absence and Withdrawal form, which is available from the Graduate Program Assistant or on the Forms and Documents website.

 While on leave of absence, you may not function as a graduate student, including all research/writing activity and completion of any incomplete courses, and may not make use of university resources, either personnel or physical in connection with your graduate program.
 You are expected to check your university e-mail account on a regular basis for important notices.